Nickslabcode/Nickslabcode/README.md

 A hands-on learner who's recently transitioned from tech support to coding.

-I Recently graduated from Telerik Academy, completing the intense Alpha JavaScript track, where I spent 6 months learning JavaScript and web development.
+I graduated from Telerik Academy, completing the Alpha JavaScript track, where I spent 6 months learning JavaScript and web development.

 Currently a mentor at Telerik Academy.